jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       come.

-      Email info@bwaf.org if you’d like to be involved.
+      Contact info@bwaf.org for details and info on how you can be involved.
   - template: image-block
     button:
       - button_text: